YashTotale/boilerplate-react-with-redux/README.md

 ## What's included

-- Webpack, babel, react, and redux are set up
+- Webpack, babel, react, and redux
-- Additional Redux tools such as redux-thunk, redux-persist, and redux-devtools-extension are added
+- Material UI (along with a customizable theme)
-- Additional React tools such as react-hot-loader are added.
+- Additional Redux tools such as redux-thunk, redux-persist, and redux-devtools-extension
-- Folders for actions, reducers, thunks, and selectors are added.
+- Additional React tools such as react-hot-loader
-- a `.gitignore` file is also included
+- Folders for actions, reducers, thunks, and selectors

 ## Contribute